KCK pizza delivery driver killed protecting co-workers during armed robbery

-KANSAS CITY, Kan. -- There were lots of big bullet holes in the front window of the Pizza Hut at 43rd and Rainbow Boulevard, which told part of the story about what happened inside.
-An armed robbery foiled by a 25-year-old delivery driver who fought back and lost his life
+KANSAS CITY, Kan. -- There are now bullet holes in the front window of the Pizza Hut at 43rd and Rainbow Boulevard.

+They help tell part of the story about what happened inside: an armed robbery foiled by a 25-year-old delivery driver who fought back and lost his life.

 "He would do all he could to try and save his self and anybody else, yes he would," said the victim's grandmother, Rowena Boykin.